Table of Contents

 Organic film coatings use polymers dissolved in organic solvents to form a discrete layer on tablets.
 They are strong barriers to moisture and often used when moisture-sensitive APIs are concerned.
 Though efficient at producing high-quality coated tablets, organic solvent concerns (toxicity, flammability, environmental impact) mean they are used less than aqueous coatings today.

 Also known as aqueous film coatings, these are the most widely used types of tablet coating today.
 They consist of polymers (such as HPMC, ethylcellulose), plasticizers, pigments, and other excipients dispersed in water.
-These coatings are safer, environmentally friendly, and still deliver the benefits of taste masking and protection for film coated tablets.
+These coatings are safer, environmentally friendly, and still deliver the benefits of taste masking and protection.

 Film coated tablets examples: Over-the-counter pain relievers (immediate release), vitamins, and many generic medications.